Antonio Hall (house)

-Antonio Hall, also known as Antonio House and previously Kilmead and Campion Hall, is a historic mansion in the Christchurch suburb of Riccarton.
-Although protected as a Category II heritage building by Heritage New Zealand, it has been left to fall into ruin.
+Antonio Hall, also known as Antonio House and previously Kilmead and Campion Hall, was a historic mansion in the Christchurch suburb of Riccarton.
+Although protected as a Category II heritage building by Heritage New Zealand, it was left to fall into ruin.
 A large property with 279 rooms and once described as "one of the finest in Christchurch and vicinity", it was for three decades used as a Catholic seminary.
 After a major fire in July 2019, Antonio Hall was then almost completely destroyed by another fire on 5 November 2021.

 History

 The mansion was built between 1904 and 1909 for Thomas Kincaid and named Kilmead by him.
 Kincaid was a merchant and Christchurch city councillor.
 William Albert Paxton Clarkson and Robert Anderson Ballantyne, architects trading as Clarkson & Ballantyne, designed the building.
 When Kincaid died in 1928, his residence was described in his obituary as "one of the finest in Christchurch and vicinity".
 The property was purchased by farmer and businessman John Montgomery, who owned the property until 1946.